 Eagle County Regional Airport operates 40 minutes away and has direct flights from some major cities.
 Denver International Airport is about a 2-hour drive away and has direct flights from most cities in the US.
 The major interstate that heads west out of Denver, the i70, can be notoriously slow in bad weather and with weekend traffic, so allow plenty of spare time if catching a flight.

 There are several different shuttle-service options from Denver airport with most operating on hourly schedules until late hours.
 Most also offer private transfer options.
-The most well known is Colorado Mountain Express, which costs $84pp one way from DIA (kids aged under 12 are half-price) for door-to-door service.
-It also has shuttles from Eagle.
+Scout can book a transfer as part of a Vail ski package.

 Vail is easy to get around on foot.
 If you are staying in any of the village areas you will not need a car and given most hotels charge high nightly parking rates it’s another good reason to catch a shuttle.
 Many of the hotels have shuttle services and the town is well serviced by a free bus service.
-If you do bring a car, the only alternative to hotel parking is at one of the town’s two parking stations (in Vail and Lionshead), which cost $25 a day.
+If you do bring a car, the only alternative to hotel parking is at one of the town’s two parking stations (in Vail and Lionshead).

 Vail usually opens at the end November until around late April.
 February is usually the most reliable month.
 If you can, try to avoid weekends due to day trippers from Denver crowding the mountain.